FedScale/FedScale.github.io/_docs/tutorial/deployment/index.md

 <hr style="border:.8px solid silver">

 ### Evaluate on a Local Machine
-Follow the following instruction to run FedScale locally.
+Follow the following instruction to run FedScale locally (i.e., standalone mode).

-***Submitting to driver***:
+- ***Submitting to driver***:
 It is more convenient to first test your code without a GPU cluster.
 First add an argument `- use_cuda:  False` under job_conf in your configuration file `benchmark/configs/femnist/conf.yml` if you are training without using any GPU.
 Set `ps_ip` and `worker_ips` to be `localhost` and `localhost:[x]` by default, where x represent how many executors you want to run on your local machine.
 Then run the following command to start your FL job:
 ```